-British nationals who want to sponsor a family member to join them in the must usually face the draconian Immigration Rules, including the financial requirement and stringent language-testing rules.
+British citizens who want to sponsor a family member to join them in the must usually face the draconian Appendix FM of the Immigration Rules, including the strict financial requirement and language-testing rules.

 If you want to consider using the “Surinder Singh” route to reunite with your family in the UK, you need to consider some of the following: